itm94lj/ProgrammerStepByStep/GithubTutorial.md

 1. Follow document in [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) to know basic about markdown to make your website and document well-formed.
 And rebuild document wrote before.
 1. Follow document in [Git Handbook](https://guides.github.com/introduction/git-handbook/) to know basicc about Git and it's basic commands.
+1. Follow document in [Forking Projects](https://guides.github.com/activities/forking/) to fork interested codes, and clone your code to modify it on your local machine.
+Try to push changes back to you github repository.
+Making a pull request.
+All operation you may use is worth to try.